LinkUVerse/rtd-ts-sdk/packages/typescript/README.md

 ## Getting coins from the faucet

-You can request sui from the faucet when running against devnet or localnet.
-For testnet, visit faucet.sui.io.
+You can request rtd from the faucet when running against devnet or localnet.
+For testnet, visit faucet.rtd.life.

 ```typescript
 import { getFaucetHost, requestSuiFromFaucetV2 } from 'rtd-typescript/faucet';